Școala Superioară de Aviație Civilă Flight 111

-On 20 January 2014, a Britten-Norman Islander light aircraft belonging to the Superior School of Aviation in Romania (Școala Superioară de Aviație Civilă) operating Flight 111 crashed in the Apuseni Mountains at an altitude of approximately 1400 m, near the village of Petreasa, between Alba and Cluj counties.
-The aircraft was piloted by two crew and was transporting a five-person medical team from Bucharest to Oradea.
-The pilot and a medical student died, while the copilot and four medical doctors were injured.
+On 20 January 2014, Școala Superioară de Aviație Civilă Flight 111, a Britten-Norman Islander operated by Romania's Superior School of Aviation (Școala Superioară de Aviație Civilă), crashed in the Apuseni Mountains, at an altitude of approximately 1400 m, near the village of Petreasa, Romania.
+The aircraft was transporting a five-person medical team from Bucharest to Oradea.
+The captain and a medical student died while the copilot and four doctors survived injured.

+An investigation conducted by the Center for Investigation and Analysis for Civil Aviation Security (Centrul de Investigații și Analiză pentru Siguranța Aviației Civile) concluded in October 2015 that the cause of the accident was the shutdown of both engines as a result of icing affecting the carburetors.

+The analysis of the search and rescue operation on the victims made late, highlighted a series of deficiencies in the Romanian emergency service that manages emergencies in the country, deficiencies that include some regulations or specific procedures, including poor communication between the responsible institutions.
+As a result, several executives of the structures responsible for search and rescue of victims have resigned or been fired.